Video – Attorney Joe Schwab Discussing Brain Injury Cases

 Doctors categorize brain injuries according to their severity.
 Below are some of the possible symptoms victims may experience in each category.

 - Mild – Many victims with mild brain injuries can recover – sometimes almost fully.
-Symptoms include headache, fatigue, sleep problems, memory and concentration issues, mood swings, nausea, and balance problems.
+Symptoms include a headache, fatigue, sleep problems, memory and concentration issues, mood swings, nausea, and balance problems.
 Mild brain injuries can be dangerous, though, because doctors may not diagnose them or misdiagnose them.

 - Moderate – Moderate TBIs can cause symptoms that last for months or that are permanent.
 The possible symptoms victims can display vary and include physical, cognitive and/or behavioral impairments.